ibm-cloud-docs/BlockStorage/faqs.md

 This issue can be observed with hosts that do not have properly configured MPIO settings.
 If MPIO is not configured correctly, the host loses connection to the storage and might not be able to reconnect to the storage when the connectivity issue is resolved.

 ## Can I attach the {{site.data.keyword.blockstorageshort}} with a single path?
-Do we have to use multipath?
+Do I have to use multipath?
 {: #singlepath}
 {: faq}
 {: help}